 The following are security recommendations for devices that use embedded systems at the University at Buffalo, which include copiers, scanners, printers, video cameras, vending machines, the Supervisory Control and Data Acquisition Network (SCADA) and more.

 Each of these devices are directly connected to the UB computer network and therefore present a risk for compromise, unauthorized control by a third party or inadvertent data exposure.
-Since these devices provide important services to the UB community, so it’s important that they be configured to ensure maximum availability and reduce the opportunity for misuse, misappropriation or risk to other network attached equipment.
+Since these devices provide important services to the UB community, it’s important that they be configured to ensure maximum UB availability and reduce the opportunity for misuse, misappropriation or risk to other network attached equipment.

 Device passwords and SNMP community strings should be changed from the factory default.
 Passwords should be “strong” (i.e., containing a mix of upper & lower case, numbers and special case > 11 characters or long pass phrases).